Bryan-Herrera-DEV/Stats-Of-Politicians-On-Social-WebApp/README.md

 ``/api/:social/accounts/:handle/info``: gets yesterday info about :handle on :social.<br/>
 ``/api/:social/accounts/:handle/insights``: gets yesterday insights about :handle on :social.<br/>
 ``/api/:social/accounts/:handle/hashtags/:since/:limit``: gets top :limit used hashtags by :handle since :since.<br/>
-``/api/:social/accounts/:handle/history/:operation/:since``: gets history of :operation since :since for :handle.<br/>

 ``/api/:social/groups/:group/info``: gets yesterday info about :group on :social.<br/>
 ``/api/:social/groups/:group/insights``: gets yesterday insights about :group on :social.<br/>
-``/api/:social/groups/:group/history/:operation/:since``: gets history of :operation since :since for :group.<br/>

 ## Provided Statistics

 - For Twitter:
   - For Each Account and Political Group:
-    - Total Likes
+    - Total Likes (yesterday)
-    - Total Retweets
+    - Total Retweets (yesterday)
-    - Total Replies
+    - Total Replies (yesterday)
-    - Average Likes
+    - Average Likes (yesterday)
-    - Average Retweets
+    - Average Retweets (yesterday)
-    - Average Replies
+    - Average Replies (yesterday)
     - Average Length of a Tweet (in characters)
-    - Average Sentiment Analysis (Positive, Negative, Neutral, Null)
+    - Average Sentiment Analysis (Positive, Negative, Neutral, Null) (yesterday) <br/><br/>
+    - Chart with the History of Number of Analysed Tweets Over Time
-    - Chart with the History of Total Followers Over Time (last month, last year)
+    - Chart with the History of Total Followers Over Time
-    - Chart with the History of Avg Tweets Length Over Time (last month, last year)
+    - Chart with the History of Avg Tweets Length Over Time
-    - Chart with the History of Avg Likes Over Time (last month, last year
+    - Chart with the History of Avg Likes Over Time
-    - Chart with the History of Avg Retweets Over Time (last month, last year)
+    - Chart with the History of Avg Retweets Over Time
-    - Chart with the History of Avg Replies Over Time (last month, last year)
+    - Chart with the History of Avg Replies Over Time
-    - Top 5 Most Used Hashtags **(just for accounts)** (last week, last month, last year)
+    - Top 5 Most Used Hashtags **(just for accounts)** (last week, last month, last year) <br/><br/>
+    - Charts of Compare Among All Political Groups (followers, likes, etc.)

 ## Light Demo